millburnai/aisecurity/INSTALL.md

 Note that TensorFlow 2.0 is not yet supported, as `mtcnn` is not compatible with it.

-Keras version: `python3 -m pip install "git+https://github.com/orangese/aisecurity.git@keras"`

-TF-TRT version: `python3 -m pip install "git+https://github.com/orangese/aisecurity.git@tf-trt"`
+Current version: `python3 -m pip install "git+https://github.com/orangese/aisecurity.git@v0.9a"`

 Pure TensorRT version [__broken__]: `python3 -m pip install "git+https://github.com/orangese/aisecurity.git@tensorrt"`